 When a package is scanned in a distribution warehouse like Selazar, it is automatically assigned to a particular area – meaning pallet location or shelf location.
 This is all part of the intake stock process (ISP) After being assigned to a specific area, a worker takes the quickest route to the area through digital mapping.
 This allows for a streamlined and efficient process.
-The advantage of smart automation is that it allows us to not only move stock well during intake, but it makes it easier for processing large volumes of products as well.
-Packages are pre-labelled, and the scan upon intake provides all the necessary information about the products details making it simple, straightforward, and fast.
-After this process is complete and an order is placed online by a customer, it is automatically assigned a worker again to pick and pack the products.
+The advantage of smart automation is that it allows us to not only move stock well during intake but also makes it easier to process large volumes of products.
+Packages are pre-labelled, and the scan upon intake provides all the necessary information about the product’s details making it simple, straightforward, and fast.
+After this process is complete and an order is placed online by a customer, a worker is automatically assigned again to pick and pack the products.
 The is known as pick and pack fulfilment.
 It is scanned again when ready and then dispatched, which updates live within your online shop.

 Self-Storage is inefficient

-Smaller business will often keep products within their home, local business, or use a local storage company.
+Smaller businesses will often keep products within their home or local business or use a local storage company.
 This can be a satisfactory solution in the beginning, however, can disrupt the home or business environment as operations expand.
-Then they need to physically drive and drop off packages which is very time consuming, and expensive.
+Then they need to physically drive and drop off packages which are very time-consuming and expensive.
 Deliveries will take longer.
 Plus, the entire inventory must be managed by the same people who need to be focusing on marketing, customer service, and so much more.
 38% of customers say they will never shop with a retailer again following a negative delivery experience.

 Paying for a general storage unit somewhere locally to store your products may also seem like a clever idea, however, can be limited due to the availability of units.
-It also takes a lot more time with driving and pick up, causing further delays.
+It also takes a lot more time to drive and pick up, causing further delays.

 Remember that you will also be paying monthly for general storage units, so you must pay for all the days.
 This is not necessarily a more cost-effective solution.
-If you sell out of all your product before the month is over, you are still paying for storage.
+You are still paying for storage if you sell out of all your product before the month is over.

 SEE A TOUR OF OUR 3PL WAREHOUSE

-As businesses grow and develop, some may start to consider the idea to purchase or lease a physical space themselves for warehouse storage.
+As businesses grow and develop, some may start to consider the idea of purchasing or leasing a physical space themselves for warehouse storage.
 After all, why not control the entire operation?